trinodb/trino/docs/src/main/sphinx/object-storage/legacy-s3.md

 * - `hive.s3.sts.region`
   - Optional override for the sts region given that IAM role based authentication via sts is used.
+* - `hive.s3.storage-class-filter`
+  - Filter based on storage class of S3 object, defaults to `READ_ALL`.

 :::

 (hive-s3-credentials)=